Jean-Marie Massaud: Biography

 Jean-Marie Massuad graduated from the École Nationale Supérieure de Création Industrielle – Les Ateliers, Paris (ENSCI) in 1990 and began working with Marc Berthier.
 In 2000, he co-founded the Studio Massaud with Daniel Pouzet with the aim of expanding his interests in the fields of architecture.

 Since the beginning of his career Jean-Marie Massaud has been working on an extensive range of works, stretching from architecture to objects, from one-off project to serial ones, from macro environment down to micro contexts.
 His work spans architecture and the full spectrum of object design—from bespoke furniture and industrial products, to, to visionary design concepts like a helium-filled airship hotel.
-Manned Cloud with ONERA as scientific partner or like an innovative concept car, MeWe for Toyata Ed2.
-Major brands in various different fields (perfumes, tableware, furniture, lighting, …) such as B&B Italia, Axor Hansgrohe, Christofle, Poliform, Poltrona Frau, Lancôme, Renault, Air France, ...have solicited his ability to mix comfort and elegance, zeitgeist and heritage, generosity and distinction.
+Manned Cloud with ONERA as scientific partner or like an innovative concept car, MeWe for Toyota Ed2.
+Major brands in various different fields (perfumes, tableware, furniture, lighting, ...) such as B&B Italia, Axor Hansgrohe, Christofle, Poliform, Poltrona Frau, Lancôme, Renault, Air France, ...have solicited his ability to mix comfort and elegance, zeitgeist and heritage, generosity and distinction.
 Jean-Marie Massaud has run a quest for synthesis, reduction and lightness since his first intuitions.

 His collaboration with the French designer Marc Berthier and his work in the field of town planning led him towards design and architecture.
 His contextual approach centres on research into the essential, within which the individual remains the centre of attention.
 It is a work upheld by research into the senses, magic, and vital emotion which brings him to work with very different brands.